 useful if you need to hire a company for repair work that cant be priced

 until the plumber has examined your problem.
 Some companies dont charge

 for coming to your home, diagnosing the problem, and providing an estimate;

-others charge more than $85 to diagnose a repair problem and provide an
+others charge $90 or more to diagnose a repair problem and provide an estimate.

-Whatever company you choose, dealing wisely with the plumber can get you
+With any company you choose, dealing wisely with the plumber procures better

 Whether you need a remodeling job or repairs, if at all possible get a

 written price quote before work begins.
 Among plumbing customers we surveyed,

 about half received written estimates (rather than oral estimates or no